-Readers should note that tier three registration also applies to defendants sentenced to life in prison, deemed a Penal Code 667.71 habitual sex offender, and those defendants whose Static-99 scores places them an above average risk for being a danger to society.
+Readers should note that tier three registration also applies to defendants sentenced to life in prison, deemed a Penal Code 667.71 habitual sex offender, and those whose Static-99 scores place them at above-average risk for being a danger to society.

-Finally, it should also be noted, these list above don't include all the sex offenses that might require you to register as a sex offender under California Penal Code 290 PC, rather they are a list of the most common charges.
+Finally, it should also be noted that this list above doesn't include all the sex offenses that might require you to register as a sex offender under California Penal Code 290 PC; instead, they are a list of the most common charges.

 Primary Factors Considered for Sex Registration

-As discussed, there's now a new 3-tier system where some people have to register for 10 years, some 20 years and some for life.
+There's now a new 3-tier system where some people have to register for ten years, some 20 years, and some for life.

-So, these are the things that are of huge concern to those individuals who are charged with sex crimes, and what really determines whether you have to register as a sex offender is:
+So, these are the things that are of enormous concern to those individuals who are charged with sex crimes, and what determines whether you have to register as a sex offender is: